x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

   Set-OrganizationConfig -OutlookMobileGCCRestrictionsEnabled $false
  ```

+> [!NOTE]
+> Setting OutlookMobileGCCRestrictionsEnabled to false currently does not remove the service and feature restrictions placed on Outlook for iOS and Android.
+This behavior is planned to change in April 2019.

 At any time, access can be revoked by resetting the parameter back to the default value:

  ```